smaclell/smaclell.github.io/_drafts/extreme-deployment-as-a-feature.md

 This idea caused an interesting discussion with my coworkers that included the extreme position of shipping only the deployment as the first feature.

+I don't fully agree with the idea but my one coworker Matt was adamant about it.
+Matt is a pretty smart guy so I decided to think about it some more.
+This is what I was able to come up with and I think there is a range of situations that doing the deployment before the main project could be worth while.

 Why go to the extreme?
 ===============================================================================